-Get your outfit dry-cleaned or washed and ironed as soon as the company schedules your casual interview.
-If your outfit needs dry-cleaning, make sure the dry-cleaning company can return it before your interview.
+Get your outfit dry-cleaned, washed, and ironed as soon as the company schedules your casual interview.
+If your outfit needs dry cleaning, ensure the dry-cleaning company can return it before your interview.
 Polish your shoes.
 Dress just before you leave the house to ensure your outfit is wrinkle-free and free from food and toothpaste stains.

 4. Plan your transport

 Research where you're meeting the interviewer and how to get there, including where you might park.
 Plan your route if you're driving or check the public transport schedule.
 Check the estimated travel time.
 Plan to arrive at least 15 minutes before your casual job interview starts in case traffic or track work slows your journey.
 You can use the extra time to review your notes.

 Impressing the interviewer can help you secure a follow-up interview or the vacant position.
 Here are some tips that can help you impress the interviewer during an informal interview: